zhangyi0625/customer-search-form-table/README.md

 # Future plan update

-- The options of select in SearchForm supports remote search or returning data through an interface（Needs to be turned on filterSearch）
+- The options of select in SearchForm supports remote search or returning data through an interface（Needs to be turned on filterSearch）[in Beta Version]
 - Add more components from the form to SearchFormItem
 - Develop SearchTable to be linked with SearchForm, and tableData is returned through a custom getch interface
 - Currently, only antd (v5.x.x) is supported.
 Subsequently, Material-UI, Element for React, React Bootstrap, Blueprint UI, Semantic UI React, etc. will be added...